 Click on New button to begin with the selection.
 You will see the screen fade and here you can draw the Snip area or choose the window if you have picked Window Snip.
 Now release the mouse while you select to make a new snip.

 You can save your screenshot now.
-Ideally in Windows 8 the default file format is PNG.
+Ideally in Windows 8 and windows 10 the default file format is PNG.